santoclemenzi/base44-prompts/carbro/readme.md

 > [!NOTE]
 > Error with the new date field, option "fix by AI" available, used it and it worked.

----
+> [!IMPORTANT]

-Changed data security from app settings in "Security" with rule "only data inserted by user"
+> Changed data security from app settings in "Security" with rule "only data inserted by user"

 ---